Graph-based Decentralized Task Allocation for Multi-Robot Target Localization: Introduction

-There have been attempts at utilizing heterogeneous multi-agent collaborations in unknown terrains~\cite{pimenta2008sensing,santos2018coverage,kim2022coverage,notomista2019optimal,malencia2022adaptive,debord2018trajectory,emamm2020Adaptive,emam2021data,mayya2021resilient}.
-A recently proposed general reinforcement learning method, Heterogeneous Graph Neural Network Proximal Policy Optimization is capable of dealing with behavioral and physical heterogeneity, and allows each agent to learn a different set of parameters based on their physical attributes\cite{hetGPPO}.
+There have been attempts at utilizing heterogeneous multi-robot collaborations in unknown terrains~\cite{pimenta2008sensing,santos2018coverage,kim2022coverage,notomista2019optimal,malencia2022adaptive,debord2018trajectory,emamm2020Adaptive,emam2021data,mayya2021resilient}.
+A recently proposed general reinforcement learning method, Heterogeneous Graph Neural Network Proximal Policy Optimization is capable of dealing with behavioral and physical heterogeneity, and allows each robot to learn a different set of parameters based on their physical attributes\cite{hetGPPO}.
 Another multi-agent reinforcement learning (MARL) method proposed a class-wise policy to deal with heterogeneity between agent classes\cite{seraj2022learning}.
 These two methods \cite{hetGPPO,seraj2022learning} achieve satisfactory performance.
-However, the network architecture needs to be modified when new agents are added to the environment, thereby affecting the scalability of the system.
+However, their network architectures and weight need to be modified when new robots are added to the environment, thereby affecting the scalability of the system.